ArtistDeveloper/DiffuAug/README.md

 # DiffuAug
 This repository contains code for training a model to generate breast MRI using Classifier-Free-Diffusion-Guidance and sampling with DDPM and DDIM.
+I utilized the generated data to supplement the initial training dataset and assessed its performance.
+The results indicated an increase in the Area Under the Curve (AUC) to 0.91.

 <br/>